 I went through several attempts before I produced an acceptable holster that I could use every day.

 I made a few more holsters for new handguns that I had purchased, as well as for a few friends and family members, and each time I went through the process I learned a better way to do things.

 This prompted me to go back and make all new holsters to replace the first few that I made for myself and that cycle of constant improvement just continued.

-In 2019, I decided that I wanted to carry all my handguns with a full-size weapon mounted light attached, so I started working on a holster design that indexed on the weapon mounted light rather than the gun itself so that I could use the same holster for multiple handguns as long as they all shared the same full-size light.
+In 2019, I made the decision to carry all of my handguns with a full-size weapon mounted light attached, so I started working on a holster design that indexed on the weapon mounted light rather than the gun itself so that I could use the same holster for multiple handguns as long as they all shared the same full-size weapon light.

 I also designed my own spare magazine carrier that would work with all the different magazines from the various handguns that I wanted to carry.